getpawprint/slate/source/includes/_vet_intake_portal.md

 }]
 ```

-Lists all the pet and appointment fields of intakes for the given client, sorted from most recent (before present) to least recent.
-Intakes for appointments in the future are last.
+Lists all the pet and appointment fields of intakes for the given client, sorted in descending chronological order (including intakes submitted for future appointments) to least recent.
+Status may be `pending records`, `in review`, `complete` or `cancelled`.

 ### HTTP Request
 `GET /partners/user/:user_id/intake`